 Our centres provide the full scope of clinical podiatry including comprehensive foot assessments, various treatments and surgery.

-My FootDr Robina (Physiologic) is located inside Physiologic at 334, Scottsdale Drive, Robina.
+My FootDr has proudly partnered with Physiologic Robina and is located at 334, Scottsdale Drive, Robina.
 Combined with a holistic approach to your foot health and easy-access to other multidisciplinary services all under the same roof.

 Whether you’re an elite athlete or a child with a sporting injury, Dr Luke Kelly and his Robina podiatry team treat all types of patients with different conditions and lifestyles we strive to provide you with the very best in health outcomes.